-'Tis the season of honoring our historic presidents - and as we are living in very interesting political times I think it serves us well to look back so we can move forward.
-I expect I wasn't the only person who googled Abraham Lincoln recently on the 'not-quite-a-holiday-so-we-still-had-to-work" recognition of his birthday, and found a treasure trove of quotes that are still relevant today.
+Earlier this year we went through the season of honoring our historic presidents - and as we are living in very interesting political times I think it serves us well to look back so we can move forward.
+I expect I wasn't the only person who googled Abraham Lincoln on that 'not-quite-a-holiday-so-we-still-had-to-work" recognition of his birthday, and found a treasure trove of quotes that are still relevant today.

 The one that caught my eye is this one on power, as it seems wholly relevant given what is happening today in Washington, Hollywood and apparently many, many boardrooms and organizations across the U.S. (just search #MeToo if you haven't in awhile and you'll see what I mean).
 But we'll save #MeToo for another blog, as today the focus is on power and the challenge to every leaders to stop and consider - "Are you using your power to move someone forward or to hold someone back?"